zyt520ham/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-axes/index.md

 ## Axis Labels

 The axis renders a label next to every tick to show the tick's value.
 Chart axis labels support the same font and colour options as the axis title.
-Additionally, the distance of the labels from the ticks and their rotation can be configured via the `padding`, `rotation` and `autoRotate` properties respectively.
+Additionally, the distance of the labels from the ticks and their rotation can be configured via the `padding`, `rotation` and `autoRotation` properties respectively.

 ### Label Formatting